Houston Communication Programs

+This university offers 109 undergraduate majors and minors and 105 masters degrees.
 Students can find UH's communication programs at the Jack J. Valenti School of Communication, which is part of the College of Liberal Arts and Social Sciences.
-Of the 13 colleges that make up UH, this college is the largest.

 Minor in Corporate Communication

 This program teaches communication techniques that are valuable in corporate, nonprofit, and public service work settings.
-Students in this minor must complete 2 core communication courses with an additional 12 COMM electives required.
+Students in this minor must complete three core communication courses with an additional three COMM electives required.

 Minor in Health Communication

 Students who want to complete this program must earn 18 credits.
 Classes in mass communications, communication philosophies, and health communication are required.
-Students then choose 3 of 6 approved elective courses, which may cover health practitioner-patient communication, healthcare media platforms, and emergency communication techniques.
+Students then choose three of seven approved elective courses, which may cover health practitioner-patient communication, healthcare media platforms, and emergency communication techniques.